c3er/mdview/README.md

 The main process can be debugged with [Visual Studio Code](https://code.visualstudio.com/).
 A `launch.json` is in the repository.

 The renderer process (`index.html` and `index.js`) must be debugged with help of the Electron development tools by calling in the main menu "Tools" -> "Developer tools" or by pressing the F10 key.

+### Note for Windows

+See [section Startup speed](#startup-speed) above.
+If you observe a big delay at application startup, you should add the  development path of the application to your virus scanner exclusion list.
+This workaround may also help with other Electron applications.

 ## Copyright and License